zrandall/MiniProject2/README.md

 #start retrieving
 get(beginurl,coll)
 ```

-Note that the parameters in the sample code are not in a perfect setting.
+Note that the parameters in the sample code are not optimal.
 Please feel free to tune them.
 This sample code is not robust enough to deal with various returned errors from query.
 You might need to investigate errors encountered individually.